Rapid Response Services For Workers

 Connections to Other Re-Employment Services

 In addition to many direct services, Rapid Response on-site meetings will introduce you to many other program partners and their representatives, who often have access to further resources.
-Perhaps the most important of these Rapid Response partners is the American Job Center.
+Perhaps the most important of these Rapid Response partners is your American Job Center.
 The American Job Center system was designed to bring together many separate partners to seamlessly provide an array of services, from resume preparation to job search to placement to supportive services, for anyone who wishes to have access to them.
 Every state has an American Job Center network that is open to all residents, including those who have been laid off or expect to be laid off from their jobs.

 Benefits of Rapid Response to Workers